middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/anti-harassment-discrimin.md

 Except as otherwise specified herein, this  Non-Discrimination Investigations & Resolutions Procedure **(“Procedure”)** applies to faculty, staff, students, and applicants (for employment at Middlebury or to Middlebury's programs; hereinafter referred to as "applicants") as well as to others who participate in Middlebury programs and activities, including the undergraduate college, the Language Schools, the School of the Environment, MiddCore, Bread Loaf School of English, Bread Loaf Writers’ Conference, Middlebury College Schools Abroad, and the Middlebury Institute of International Studies at Monterey (“the Middlebury Institute”).
 The policy also applies to volunteers, interns and persons providing services pursuant to a contract to the extent required by applicable local law.

-See also [Addendum](/pages/i-policies-for-all/non-discrim-policies/anti-harassment-discrimin#Addendum) applicable to California employees only, in this document below.
+See also the Addendum applicable to California employees only, available at [Appendix A: Addendum Applicable to California Employees](https://handbook.middlebury.edu/assets/appendix-a_addendum-applicable-to-california-employees.pdf).

 This Procedure is available online at go/antiharassment.
 Printed copies may be requested from the Civil Rights and Title IX Coordinator.